juanw31/fintech-Project-3/Zeray/readme.md

 # The final look of the dashboard

 ![Solidity Program TiereProfitSplitter](https://github.com/juanw31/fintech-Project-3/blob/main/Zeray/MainDash.JPG)

+All Five inputs are controlled.

+Row 1 , Col 1 :

+    current price for the selected symbol (example BA(The Boeing Company)

+Row 2 , Col 1 :

+    The price of the selected stock one day ago.
+We can change this by selecting a different date from the dropdown menu

+Row 1 , Col 2 :

+    Two weeks stock price for the selected stock/symbol

+Row 2 , Col 2 :

+    Setiment analysis chart for the selected symbol/stock

+ 1 , Col 2  and Row 2 , Col 2 shows the correlation between the price of the stocka nd the setiment analysis.

 The functions we creates has five parameter
 It has four inputs, accepts text and numbers.